gabrieldansereau/ms_betadiversity_hotspots/scraps.md

 Hence, our results has repercussions for the identification of beta diversity hotspots or regions on large spatial scales with the LCBD methods with regards to be selection of conservation targets.

+Uniqueness at high latitudes is a consequence of environmental filtering [@Tolonen2018EcoUni], but with our even broader scale, it is possible that we cover both high latitude and central desertic regions, which may be more unique if they hold a few specialist species, or few suitable and reachable habitat patches given the coarse resolution we used.